 No need to slander your fellow FIlipinos just to prop up your city.
 Davao can stand on its own merits.
-Show some respect. over 4 years agoAnswered by Liquid Druid via WorldNomads.com
+Show some respect. almost 5 years agoAnswered by Liquid Druid via WorldNomads.com

 I beg to differ on some of the former answers.